dralgroup/ita/README.md

 If you want to run Jupyter notebook, you will need MLatom 3.16.2 or higher (the notebook was tested with MLatom 3.16.2).

-To perform UAIQM calculations the user would need to either use MLatom@XACS or request A-MLatom as [described elsewhere](http://mlatom.com/amlatom/).
+To perform UAIQM calculations the user would need to either use [Aitomic](http://mlatom/aitomic) locally or run simulations on the [XACS cloud](https://XACScloud.com) for free (see [instructions](https://xacs.xmu.edu.cn/docs/mlatom/tutorial_uaiqm.html).

 ## Contributors

 - Calculations were performed by Xin-Yu Tong.
-- Analysis of calculations by Xin-Yu Tong and Pavlo O. Dral.
+- Analysis of calculations and preparation of the notebook by Xin-Yu Tong and Pavlo O. Dral.